dimermichel/quickbite/README.md

 ### Development Guidelines

-- Follow existing code style and patterns
+- Follow Clean Architecture principles
+- Keep domain layer pure (no framework dependencies)
-- Write tests for new features
+- Write use cases for business operations
-- Update documentation as needed
+- Test domain entities and use cases
 - Use meaningful commit messages
 - Ensure all tests pass before submitting PR

-## 📄 License
+##  License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 👥 Authors
+##  Authors

 - **Michel Maia** - *Initial work* - [GitHub Profile](https://github.com/dimermichel)

-## 🙏 Acknowledgments
+##  Acknowledgments

 - FIAP 2025 Java Tech Challenge
+- Clean Architecture by Robert C. Martin
+- Domain-Driven Design community
 - Spring Boot community
 - PostgreSQL team

 ---

-## 📞 Support
+##  Support

 If you have any questions or need help, please: